filipkosecek/gdb-livepatch/README.md

 The `patch-log` outputs a sorted list of marked entries.
 You can reapply any patch from the log with `patch-reapply` command which takes the index of the patch entry in the log.
-This patch is then reapplied in case the library containing the replacing function has not already been closed.
+This patch is then reapplied in case the library containing the replacement function has not already been closed.
 A special parameter is 0 which represents patch reversion.

 ### Reverting patches

 You can revert an active patch with `patch-reapply` command with parameter 0.
 If no additional parameter is specified, all active patches are reverted.
-Otherwise, a list of replaced functions to be restored is specified.
+Otherwise, a list of original functions to be restored is specified.
 The list can contain either a hex address of the function or its name.
 A patch could be reverted like this:
 ```